You can choose services which best suit your needs, so you're in control of your care and support.

 - how you'll use your personal budget to make these things happen

-This information will then be recorded in your 'support plan'.
-You can ask a friend or family member to help you, if choose to write the plan yourself.
+We'll record this information in your 'support plan'.
+If you choose to write the plan yourself, you can ask a friend or family member to help you.

 We'll need to agree your support plan before you can receive any personal budget payments.

-You can make your own care and support arrangements if you receive your personal budget as a 'direct payment', or:
+If you receive your personal budget as a 'direct payment':

-- we can help you find high quality and good value services, or
+- we can help you find high quality and good value services

-- someone else can manage your support arrangements and direct payment, but this will need to be agreed with us
+If you prefer, someone else can manage your support arrangements and direct payments on your behalf, but you'll need to agree this with us first.

-See a list of advice and support providers with whom you can make your care arrangements using direct payments.
+See a list of advice and support providers who you can use direct payments to make care arrangements with.

 Ongoing support with direct payments